xKynn/PokeCatcher/README.md

 Example `@tag p!p add 2`

 ### Dueler Accounts
 These will start dueling as soon as the bot starts them.
+Duelers also always use move 1 in battles, if changing this is a feature people want it can be implemented if enough people need it.
 The only command available is `mimic`, which is exactly like the `mimic` from Spammers

 ### PRO: Tips